-US could be in store for a 'grim beginning' to the new year, experts warn, as dual variants of Covid-19 spread - Local News 8
+US could be in store for a 'grim beginning' to the new year, experts warn, as dual variants of COVID-19 spread - Local News 8

 With the Delta and Omicron coronavirus variants spreading across the nation as the new year approaches, health experts are urging Americans to get vaccinated or boosted to protect themselves and others before they face greater chances of infection.

-Airport travel before Christmas is up by nearly double from a year ago, according to Transportation Security Administration data, with more than two million people screened each day from December 16-18.
-And the indoor gatherings among friends and family that highlight the holiday season could ultimately infect more who are at higher risk for Covid-19 complications.
+Airport travel before Christmas is up by nearly double from a year ago, according to Transportation Security Administration data, with more than 2 million people screened each day from December 16-18.
+And the indoor gatherings among friends and family could ultimately infect more who are at higher risk for COVID-19 complications.

-“We’re all anticipating with Delta, with all the travel that we’re doing and all these holiday get-togethers, the beginnings of Omicron and its spread as well as … influenza also making its appearance, we could be in for an ominous winter season and a kind of grim beginning of the new year,” Dr. William Schaffner, a professor in the Division of Infectious Diseases at the Vanderbilt University School of Medicine, told CNN’s Jim Acosta Sunday.
+Dr. Francis Collins, the outgoing director of the National Institutes of Health, told CNN’s Anderson Cooper on Friday that the Omicron variant could result in as many as a million new cases a day.

+Collins suggested the impact of that level of spread on an already stressed health care system remains uncertain.

-“It is quite likely that we are going to see in some sections of the country, a significant stress on the hospital system as well as on the health care workers who are getting exhausted by all of this,” NIAID director Dr. Anthony Fauci told ABC’s “This Week” Sunday, noting that a more transmissible form of Covid-19, such as Omicron, will have a greater impact on the tens of millions of Americans who have not been vaccinated.
+“It is quite likely that we are going to see in some sections of the country, a significant stress on the hospital system as well as on the health care workers who are getting exhausted by all of this,” Dr. Anthony Fauci told ABC’s “This Week” on Sunday, noting that a more transmissible form of COVID-19, such as Omicron, will have a greater impact on the tens of millions of Americans who have not been vaccinated.

-Recent data is demonstrating the potential dangers of remaining unvaccinated, including a 10-times greater risk of testing positive and 20-times greater risk of dying from Covid-19 than those vaccinated and boosted, according to US Centers for Disease Control and Prevention (CDC) data through October.
+Recent data are demonstrating the potential dangers of remaining unvaccinated, including a 10-times greater risk of testing positive and 20-times greater risk of dying from COVID-19 than those vaccinated and boosted, according to US Centers for Disease Control and Prevention data through October.

-“Omicron has thrown a curveball” in the fight against Covid-19, former Food and Drug Administration commissioner Dr. Scott Gottlieb said Sunday, and everyone — especially those around unvaccinated or higher-risk individuals — needs to take precautions.

-“A lot of people don’t want to be linked in a train of transmission that could get to a vulnerable person, so we should be prudent over the next four to six weeks,” he told CBS’ “Face the Nation.”

 States responding to outbreaks